 In this quick tutorial, we'll give you tips and hints for how to help out by using the site tools to provide missing or out-of-date information.

-Every facility has at least one course (the next tier).
+next tier).
 Most facilities will have only one course.
-No course exists without a facility.
+No course exists

 As a wise man once said, "do what you know."
 Find your regular courses and add them to your favorites using the icon next to the facility name.
 You can then use the same icon in the navigation bar to see all of the places you've marked as favorite.